Bot attacks and fraud

 Facebook offers a similar service, called Somiibo, which handles the automatic management of Facebook pages with the aim of expanding the audience of users who are interested in the page and offering a whole range of services that lean toward automatic marketing.

 > FlashStart protects you from a wide array of threats and blocks access to malicious sites ?
-Start your free trial now
+Request a quotation or try it now

 2. Bot attacks and fraud: how do they work?